ideal-lab5/idn-docs/docs/guides_and_tutorials/ink.md

 ### Integration Guide

+1. Ensure cargo contract is installed `cargo install cargo-contract`

+2. Create a new contract `cargo contract new my_contract`

-1. Add the chain extension to your contract's Cargo.toml
+3. Add the chain extension to your contract's Cargo.toml

 ```toml
 [dependencies]